boustrophedon/taskerizer/notes.md

 	- ! *the point is that `update_current` should be idempotent* I'm just not sure that even then, arbitrary sequences of complete and add commute. eg two things in list -> "complete update add update" will not give the same results as "complete add update update"i
 	- so actually i am back to making update current work as a transaction operation if I want full, well, transactionality of the dboperations.

+	- current thoughts:
+		- `update_current` should be in a transaction and should be called in any db operation that changes the database (so, add, complete, and skip, I guess)
+		- The "reimplement dbbackend trait in terms of dbtransaction" point above should be done via:
+			- adding a Transaction associated type to DBBackend (for sqlitebackend it should be sqlitetransaction)
+			- replacing `self` with the transaction type? i'm still not 100% sure about this because I'm not sure where to create the db and transaction.

+		- ! specifically, I'm not sure if I should create the db instance in main and pass the db connection to the library/dispatch function, or should I go even further and create the transaction in main and only pass the transaction to the rest of the library

 ---

 testing randomizer vs doing deterministic integration tests